armandorusso/armandorusso/README.md

 ### Welcome!

-I'm Armando, and I'm Computer Science Undergraduate.
+I'm Armando, and I'm Computer Science Undergraduate!

 Programming has always been my passion, and I always seek the opportunity to learn.
-I love programming anything related to software apps and games
+I love programming anything related to software apps and games.

 Pinned on my profile are projects that I love and put the most time into.